 How Teaching in Spain Changed My Life

 Claire Mapletoft made a life changing decision to move from the UK to Spain to pursue a different experience teaching English.
-She has written an article sharing her experiences on why she decided to make a career change and work abroad.
-She provides some useful advice for people thinking about taking becoming English teachers in Spain...
+She had an amazing experience and has written this article sharing her experiences on why she decided to make a career change and work abroad.

 Why Did I Choose Spain